tjmahr/dissertation/docs/14-aim1-familiar-word-recognition.md

 (ref:kendall-stats) Uncertainty intervals for the Kendall's coefficient of concordance.
 Random ratings provide a baseline of null *W* statistics.
-The intercept and linear time features are decisively non-null, indicating a significant degree of correspondence in children's relative word recognition reliability and efficiency over three years of study.
+The peak, intercept and linear time features are decisively non-null, indicating a significant degree of correspondence in children's relative word recognition reliability and efficiency over the three years of the study.

 <div class="figure" style="text-align: center">
 <img src="14-aim1-familiar-word-recognition_files/figure-html/kendall-stats-1.png" alt="(ref:kendall-stats)" width="80%" />
 <p class="caption">(\#fig:kendall-stats)(ref:kendall-stats)</p>
 </div>

-We used the `kendall()` function in the irr R package [vers.
+I used the `kendall()` function in the irr R package [vers.
 0.84; @irr] to compute concordance statistics.
 Figure \@ref(fig:kendall-stats) depicts uncertainty intervals for the Kendall *W*'s for these growth curve features.
-The 90% uncertainty interval of *W* statistics from random ratings [0.28--0.39] subsumes the intervals for the Time^2^ effect [0.30--0.35] and the Time^3^ effect [0.28--0.35], indicating that these values do not differentiate children in a longitudinally stable way.
-That is, the Time^2^ and Time^3^ features differentiate children across studies as well as random numbers.
-Earlier, I stated that only the intercept, linear time, and peak features have psychologically meaningful interpretations and that the higher-order features of these models serve to capture the shape of the growth curve data.
-These concordance statistics support that assertion.
+The 90% uncertainty interval of *W* statistics from random ratings, [.28--.39], subsumes the intervals for the Time^2^ effect [.30--.35] and the Time^3^ effect
+[.28--.35], indicating that these values do not differentiate children in a longitudinally stable way.
+Earlier, I claimed that only the intercept, linear time, and peak features have psychologically meaningful interpretations and that the higher-order time features mainly act to capture the curvature of the data.
+These null concordance statistics support that claim because the Time^2^ and Time^3^ features differentiate children across studies as well as random numbers.

-Concordance is strongest for the peak feature, *W* = 0.59 [0.57--0.60] and the intercept term, *W* =
+Concordance is strongest for the peak feature, *W* = .59 [.57--.60] and the intercept term, *W* =
-0.58 [0.57--0.60], followed by the
+.58 [.57--.60], followed by the
-linear time term, *W* = 0.50 [0.48--0.52].
+linear time term, *W* = .50 [.48--.52].
 Because these values are far removed from the statistics for random ratings, I conclude that there is a credible degree of correspondence across studies when ranking children using their peak looking probability, average look probability (the intercept) or their growth curve slope (linear time).

 **Summary**.
-Growth curve features reflected individual differences in word recognition performance.
+Growth curve features measured individual differences in word recognition performance.
 By using Kendall's *W* to measure the degree of concordance among growth curve features over time, I tested whether individual differences in lexical processing persisted over development.
 I found that the peak looking probability, average looking probability and linear time features were stable over time.
+Children who relatively fast (or reliable) at word recognition at one age were also relatively fast (or reliable) at other ages too.